alexa-games/litexa/docs/book/deployment.md

 where `development` is the name of the deployment target you want this configuration for.

-*Implementation detail: If you have neither an `awsProfile` field in your litexa config nor a local `aws-config.json` file, `@litexa/deploy-aws` will attempt to use the aws-cli profile named `default`.*
+*Implementation detail: If you have neither an `awsProfile` field in your Litexa config nor a local `aws-config.json` file, `@litexa/deploy-aws` will attempt to use the aws-cli profile named `default`.*